slikts/eyes.sdk.javascript1/packages/eyes-browser-extension/CONTRIBUTING.md

 You can then load this artifact into the browser as a developer extension ([link](https://developer.chrome.com/extensions/getstarted#unpacked)).
 You can also do incremental builds by appending the `--watch` argument (e.g., `yarn build --watch`).

-__NOTE: There are two build scripts - one for the page scripts and another for the extension.
-Depending on where you make a code change, an incremental build might not contain your change.__
+__NOTE: There are two build scripts.
+One for the page scripts and another for the extension.
+Depending on where you make a code change, an incremental build might not contain your change since `--watch` only applies to the last `webpack` command.
+When in doubt, run without `--watch`.__

 ## Test